copl-labomc/fabconcept/protocols/withpolymers/the_original_nanocomposite.md

 ### Main Observations ###
 - The nanocomposite volume shrinks by ~...% relative to the initial monomer, thus NSC doping concentrations must be re-calculated accordingly.
 (TODO: evaluate by water dispoacement and check if it tracks with calculations from absorption curves of cQD cores b4 vs after.)
+- The quantum yield of CdSe/CdS colloidal quantum dots drops by roughly 35%.
 -...
 Also list pros and cons of the nanocomposite properties that were characterized, referring & linking to the example sample and research notebook Airtable records.